96mickey/htmltable/ReadMe.md

 To use this repository, Download or clone it.

-Double click on html file to start the application.
+Double click on html file to start the application